vladopajic/go-test-coverage/README.md

 ## Contribution

-We welcome all contributions—whether it's fixing a typo, adding new features, or pointing out an issue.
+We welcome all contributions - whether it's fixing a typo, adding new features, or pointing out an issue.
 Feel free to open a pull request or issue to contribute!

+Happy coding 🌞